Walkercito/MohuanLED-Bluetooth_LED/README.md

 ### Acknowledgments
 - Bleak: For Bluetooth Low Energy (BLE) device control 🔗
 - PyQt6: For creating the graphical interface 🖼️
+- asyncio: For asyncronus tasks
 - qasync: For handling asynchronous processes in PyQt6 ⚡
+- python-dotenv: For auto-loading of LED_MAC_ADDRESS and LED_UUID in case of a `.env` file
+- nest_asyncio: For asyncio control